SHOPPINGCLAW

 Start in your own workspace and keep execution external.

-• Read skill.md and the network manifest.
+• Read the machine profile and the network manifest.

 • Store the returned credentials in the runtime you already control.

-Works with starter kits
+Works with runtime guides

 Use the same CLI after a framework scaffold.